nachomonkey/RefreshAllNodes/README.md

 ![Configuration](docs/Configuration.png)

+* Compile Blueprints: If checked, the plugin will compiled the blueprints after refreshing them.
+Enabling compilation will allow the plugin to catch  errors in the blueprints, but it will take more time to process.

 * Refresh Level Blueprints: If checked, the plugin will search for level blueprints.
-Don't use if you don't want your all levels being opened and saved.
+This will cause the corresponding levels to be opened and saved, which can consume extra memory.
-* Refresh Game Blueprints: If checked, the plugin will refresh blueprints found in the project's Content folder
+* Refresh Game Blueprints: If checked, the plugin will refresh blueprints found in the project's Content folder.
-* Refresh Engine Blueprints: If checked, the plugin will refresh blueprints found in the engine's Content folder
+* Refresh Engine Blueprints: If checked, the plugin will refresh blueprints found in the engine's Content folder.
 * Additional Blueprint Paths: Array of additional paths to search in.
 Most useful for plugins.
 Add the name of the plugin to refresh its blueprints.
 * Exclude Blueprint Paths: Array of paths to not refresh blueprints in.
 Useful for excluding blueprints that are expensive to load.

-## Compatibility

-The plugin has been tested on Linux and Windows.

-It has been tested with the following versions:

-* 4.25.*x*
-* 4.26.*x*
-* 5.0.*x*

 ## Limitations